Aashish75/lexico/README.md

 ![lexical things](static/logo.png?raw=true)

-The Command Line Tool to help expand your English vocabulary and familiarize you with those elusive words.
+The Command Line Tools to help expand your English vocabulary and familiarize you with those elusive words.

 ## What is `lexico`?